crazysim/cvtex/README.md

 # Template of a CV typeset in XeTeX

-This is a fork of Taraborelli's CV template.
-As he himself says, I also was not happy with the templates over the internet.
+This is a fork of [Taraborelli's CV template][taraborelli].
+As he himself says, I also was not happy with the templates found over the internet.
 I was looking for some nice template with focus on typesetting and a nice output, not only a lot of information and details.
 I ended up in Tamborelli's website, with this nice template.
 Another source of inspiration is the [CV from Kieran Healy][kjh-vita].

 [kjh-vita]: http://kjhealy.github.com/kjh-vita/

-I forked this work on github and made the modifications for my needs, like the cinclusion of some comments, changes on the fonts used, and a little modification in the layout itself.
+I forked this work on github and made the modifications for my needs, like the inclusion of some comments, changes on the fonts used, and a little modification on the layout.

 ## Requirements

-DISCLAIMER: This template is provided for free and without any guarantee that it will correctly compile on your system if you have a non-standard configuration.
+**DISCLAIMER: This template is provided for free and without any guarantee that it will correctly compile on your system if you have a non-standard configuration or missing packages and fonts.**

-I currently use TeX Live 2011 in Fedora 16, but I also was succesfull generating the pdf file on Windows using MiKTeX with the appropriate packages and fonts intalled.
-Some packages are not installed by default and is your responsibility to have them installed and working.
+I currently use TeX Live 2011 in Fedora 16, but I also succesfully generated the pdf file on Windows using MiKTeX with the appropriate packages and fonts intalled.
+Note that some packages are not installed by default.

 ### Fonts

 I tried to use Open Type fonts, since they are more flexible and scalable.
-But you'll probably need the XeTeX engine for full support of these fonts.
+You'll probably need the XeTeX engine for full support of these fonts.

  - [Linux Libertine and Biolinum][libertine]
  - [Inconsolata][inconsolata]